MarthinusKruger/TwitterFeedAssignment/README.md

 mvn clean test jacoco:report
 ```

-Note: Within the `target/site` there should
+Note: Within the `target/site` there should be a `index.html` file if one wanted to look at the Code Coverage as well.

 ### Debugging